prominenceai/deepstream-services-library/docs/overview.md

 # DSL Overview
-NVIDIA’s DeepStream SDK, using the open source [GStreamer](https://gstreamer.freedesktop.org/), enables experienced software developers to *"Seamlessly Develop Complex Stream Processing Pipelines"*.
-For those new to DeepStream, however, GStreamer - *"an extremely powerful and versatile framework"* - comes with a learning curve that can be a little step or lengthy for some.
+NVIDIA’s DeepStream SDK -- built on the open source [GStreamer](https://gstreamer.freedesktop.org/) *"an extremely powerful and versatile framework"* -- enables experienced software developers to *"Seamlessly Develop Complex Stream Processing Pipelines"*.
+For those new to DeepStream, however, GStreamer comes with a learning curve that can be a little step or lengthy for some.

-The DeepStream Services Library (DSL) was built to enable *"less-experienced"* programmers and hobbiest to develop DeepStream applications, in either Python3 or C/C++, at a much higher level of abstraction - to encapsulate the complexity that comes with GStreamer's power and flexibility.
+The DeepStream Services Library (DSL) was built to enable *"less-experienced"* programmers and hobbiest to develop custom DeepStream applications in Python3 or C/C++ at a much higher level of abstraction - built to encapsulate the complexity that comes with GStreamer's power and flexibility.

 The core function of DSL is to provide a [simple and intuitive API](/docs/api-reference-list.md) for building, playing, and dynamically modifying NVIDIA® DeepStream Pipelines; modifications made (1) based on the results of the real-time video analysis (2) by the application User through external input.
 An example of each:
-1. Programmatically adding a [File Sink](/docs/api-sinks.md) based on the occurrence of specific objects detected.
+1. Programmatically adding a [File Sink](/docs/api-sinks.md), to stream encoded video to file, based on the occurrence of specific objects detected.
 2. Interactively resizing stream and window dimensions for viewing control

 The general approach to using DSL is to